Amazastrophic/ubuild-jekyll/index.md

 - template: detail-content
   block: text-1
   headline: All derivatives add value to the original- @Vincent_Van_Dough
-  content: <p>Two person studio Amazastrophic, is building <a href="https://github.com/Amazastrophic/Meme-Metaverses/"
+  content: <p>Two person studio Amazastrophic, is currently building <a href="https://github.com/Amazastrophic/Meme-Metaverses/"
-    title="">one-off meme metaverses</a> that are public domain focused, with a private Github going public for everyone when a special NFT is sold.
-If you keep scrolling you can learn about the metaverses we have started creating so far!</p>
+    title="">one-off meme metaverses</a> that are public domain focused, with a private Github going public for everyone when a special source key is sold.
+We are using these core metaverse code bases for our grand project <a href="https://github.com/Amazastrophic/Sage-Towers" title="">Sage Towers</a>.
+If you keep scrolling you can learn about all the metaverses we have started creating so far!</p>
 - template: hero-banner-w-image
   block: hero-2
   cta: